SecureHats/security-copilot/Lesson 1/README.md

 Now that we know what info we need for a manifest file, let's set it up for our first Microsoft CoPilot for Security plugin.
 1. Create a new file named `manifest.yaml`
-2. Copy and past the following example it to the manifest.yaml
+2. Copy and paste the following example into the manifest.yaml

 ```yaml
 Descriptor: